i2bc/ORFmine/docs/orfribo_outputs.md

 * * V) riboWaltz/: It contains the P-site offsets file.

-## Multiple inputs
+## Particular case of multiple inputs

-ORFribo can be launched for as many samples/FastQs as you want as long as the input files concern the same organism (share the same reference fasta and gff files).
-For this, you just have to put all the fastq files in the /fastq/ folder and launch ORFribo as you usually do with :
+ORFribo can be launched on multiple datasets (fastqs) as long as the input files concern the same organism - i.e. share the same reference fasta and gff files (more details [here](./orfribo_advanced.md)).
+For this, you just have to put all the fastq files in the /fastq/ folder and launch ORFribo as you usually do with:
 ``` bash
 orfribo CPU MEMORY
 ```

-The outputs will be in this format :
+The output architecture will be the same as the one obtained for a single input, except that all intermediate files will be stored in subdirectories corresponding to each input dataset as follows:
 <pre>
 orfribo/
 ├── <i>dag_all.svg</i>